-(1) Represents base salaries and termination provisions in effect at December 31, 2009.
+(1) Represents base salaries and termination provisions in effect at December 31, 2010.

-- (2) In previous years, executive officers were eligible to participate in our Amended Deferred Compensation Plan (or Deferred Plan) whereby we made contributions to the plan for each executive officer.
-This Deferred Plan was frozen in 2002 and no contributions have been made on behalf of any employee since 2001.
-All previous contributions made by us to the deferred compensation plan trust were invested in shares of our common stock and as dividends are paid on these shares, additional shares of our common stock are purchased on behalf of the participants in the Deferred Plan.
-As of December 31, 2009 the Deferred Plan held 14,684 and 1,123 shares of our common stock on behalf of Mses.
-Simpson and Shelley-Kessler, respectively.
-Messrs.
-Dimitriadis, Malin and Stokes do not hold any shares in the Deferred Plan as of December 31, 2009. - (3) The employment agreements state that if the executive officer's employment is terminated upon a change in control of our company then the executive shall not be given the opportunity to participate in any medical or dental insurance coverage.
+(2) The employment agreements state that if the executive officer's employment is terminated upon a change in control of our company then the executive shall not be given the opportunity to participate in any medical or dental insurance coverage.
 However, if the executive officer's employment is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, medical and dental insurance coverage will be extended for up to 18 months, at our expense, to the executive officer.
-Estimates provided in this table are based on amounts we paid for medical and dental insurance for our Named Executive Officers in 2009.
+Estimates provided in this table are based on amounts we paid for medical and dental insurance for our Named Executive Officers in 2010.
 As described above under "Description of Employment Agreements," we agreed to provide Mr. Dimitriadis with health insurance benefits for life and Mr. Dimitriadis' two dependents with health insurance benefits for Mr. Dimitriadis and his two dependents.
-Also as described above under "Description of Employment Agreements," we agreed to provide dabove under "Description of Employment Agreements," we agreed to provide above under "Description of Employment for Mr. Dimitriadis and his two dependents.
 Also as described above under "Description of Employment Agreements," we agreed to provide Ms. Simpson with health insurance benefits for life if Ms. Simpson's employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason.
-However, we may elect to pay Ms. Simpson a one-time cash payment of \$250,000 in lieu of continuing health insurance benefits.
+However, we may elect to pay Ms. Simpson a one-time cash payment of \$250,000 in lieu of a voluntary resignation without a good reason.
+However, we may elect to pay Ms. Simpson a one-time cash payment of severe for a termination for cause or a voluntary resignation without a good reason.
+However, we may elect to pay Ms. Simpson a one-time cash payment of severe benefits.